gilescope/dotsamaworld/README.md

-# Dotsama Town
+# Dotsama World

 ![code quality](https://badgen.net/badge/code%20quality:/yolo/green?icon=awesome)

-Dotsama town is one vision of what's happening in the polkadot ecosystem.
+Dotsama world is one vision of what's happening in the polkadot ecosystem.
 It's an experiment to see what we can see and I look forward to evolving it and seeing where it leads to.